-Then, add all wet ingredients.
+Step 2: Add all wet ingredients.
 Slowly pour in the water while you blend with a dough blade.
-The charcoal powder makes the mixture look quite... interesting!
+The charcoal powder makes the mixture look... interesting!

-Leave the dough to stand for 10 to 15 minutes to let the psyllium husk powder absorb all the water.
+Step 3: Leave the dough to stand to let the psyllium husk powder absorb all the water.
 A sticky dough will form.

-Sprinkle the buns with sesame seeds and bake for about 35 minutes until you can insert and remove a skewer without crumbs sticking.
+Step 5: Sprinkle the buns with sesame seeds and bake in the oven until you can insert and remove a skewer or toothpick without crumbs sticking.

 As with all keto buns and bread, allow to cool before slicing.
 These buns are fragile when hot, but they firm up as they cool.

 I urge you not to experiment with this recipe until you have tried it once exactly as written.

 Please follow all steps to ensure a good rise - the warm water, the extra fine flour, the home-milled flax and psyllium husk.
 Also, do check that your baking powder is fresh.
 It should fizz when you put it in water.

 But of course, you can use black sesame seeds instead of white sesame as a topping!

 As mentioned above, you can also replace the olive oil in the recipe with melted butter.